kdmcclin/biolink/README.md

 A work in progress version of the app is live at [BioLink](http://biolink.herokuapp.com/).

+##Contributing

+If you would like to contribute to this app, I welcome suggestions and pull requests.
+See installation info below.

 ## Installation
 BioLink is built with a Rails backend.
 To set up: